Py4Rpi/Bookkeeper-win/README.md

 This is my pet project for Python Object Oriented Programming and Qt GUI programming practice.
 It is bookkeeping program writen in Python 3.8 and PyQt6/PySide2 libraries and it aimed to keep records of books which you read.
 It has remarks functions which allows to make a review for each added book.
+This particular version is writen for Windows.
 This project is not completed yet so it will take some time to make it run smoothly.

 ## Getting Started